jpmevi/NESTJS_MICROSERVICE_BOILERPLATE/README.md

 ```

 ## Deploy to development server
-To deploy to development first push your branch to the repo, do not push to main or develop
+To deploy to development first push your branch to your branch repo
 ```bash
 $ git add .
 $ git commit -m "type: message"